 Upon completion of this offering, we will have outstanding 12,000,000 ADSs, representing approximately 16.1% of our common shares in issue.
 All of the ADSs sold in this offering will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of our ADSs in the public market could adversely affect prevailing market prices of our ADSs.
-Prior to this offering, there has been no public market for our common shares or the ADSs, and although our ADSs have been approved for listing on the New York Stock Exchange, we cannot assure you that a regular trading market will develop in the ADSs.
-We do not expect that a trading market will develop for our common shares not represented by the ADSs.
+Prior to this offering, there has been no public market for our common shares or the ADSs, and although our ADSs have been approved for listing on the New York Stock Exchange, we cannot assure you that a regular trading market will develop for our common shares not represented by the ADSs.